What to Expect When You Are Diagnosed with Melanoma

 Creating a Treatment Plan

-There is not "one course of treatment" that works for all melanomas.
+"one course of treatment" that works for all melanomas.
 Treatment depends on the stage of cancer and the other factors your doctor has tested for.
 Your doctor will discuss all of the treatment options, including

 Your doctor might also tell you about any clinical trials available that are testing new types of treatments.
 A clinical trial helps either improve a current treatment (by increasing the effectiveness or reducing side effects) or test a new treatment.